Luke2642/notes/README.md

 Start the sync chain on Brave on your phone, then on the desktop choose settings > Sync > I have a sync code

-Disable that annoying accidental tab mute button: settings > search > mute > disable mute on tab
+- Disable that annoying accidental tab mute button: settings > search > mute > disable mute on tab

-And set tabs to vertical, because screens are wider than tall, and page titles are long.
+- And set tabs to vertical, because screens are wider than tall, and page titles are long.
+- use wide address bar
+- show full urls